getify/Functional-Light-JS/ch9.md

 `a` is the producer, which acts essentially like a stream of values.
 We can think of each value arriving in `a` as an *event*.
 The `map(..)` operation then triggers a corresponding event on `b`, which we `listen(..)` to so we can consume the new value.

+The reason we separate the *producer* and *consumer* concerns is so that different parts of our application can be responsible for each concern.
+This code organization can drastically improve both code readability and maintenance.

 ### Declarative Time

 We're being very careful about how we introduce time into the discussion.
 Specifically, just as promises abstract time away from our concern for a single asynchronous operation, reactive FP abstracts (separates) time away from a series of values/operations.